ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 image: https://ThynStyx.github.io/vzome-sharing/2022/06/24/18-06-22-Platonics-hull/Platonics-hull.png
 layout: vzome
 description:
- How all Plato's solids exist within the same 3D convex hull with all their nodes lying on the same spherical surface.
+ All Plato's solids exist within the same 3D convex hull and have their vertices on the same spherical surface.
 ---

 Plato's 5 solids in their 3D hull (30-gon field).